Diamantino Miranda

-Diamantino Manuel Fernandes Miranda (born 3 August 1959), known simply as Diamantino in his playing days, is a Portuguese professional football manager and former player who played as a midfielder.
-He is the current manager of Mozambican club Liga Desportiva de Maputo.
+Diamantino Manuel Fernandes Miranda (born 3 August 1959), known simply as Diamantino in his playing days, is a Portuguese former professional footballer who played as a midfielder.
+He also worked as a manager.

-Diamantino most notably played for Benfica (11 seasons in two separate spells), appearing in more than 300 official matches and winning 11 major titles.
+He most notably played for Benfica (11 seasons in two separate spells), appearing in more than 300 official matches and winning 11 major titles.
 After retiring, he embarked in a lengthy managerial career.

-An international during 1981–86, Diamantino represented Portugal at the 1986 World Cup and Euro 1984.
+An international for five years, Diamantino represented Portugal at the 1986 World Cup and Euro 1984.

 Club career

 Born in Moita, Setúbal District, Diamantino was one of S.L.
 Benfica's key players during the 1980s, winning several Primeira Liga and Taça de Portugal titles.
 He also played in the UEFA Cup final in 1983, lost to R.S.C.
-Anderlecht (0–1 and 1–1), missing the European Cup final in 1988 due to an injury, in another defeat, this time to PSV Eindhoven on penalties.
+Anderlecht (0–1 and 1–1), missing the European Cup final in 1988 due to injury, in another defeat, this time to PSV Eindhoven on penalties.

-Diamantino left Benfica at the end of the 1989–90 season, after appearing in just 15 league matches as the team won the Portuguese Supercup.
-He was also an unused substitute in their second European Cup loss in three years, against A.C.
-Milan, moving in the subsequent off-season to first professional club Vitória F.C. where he played three more years, retiring at almost 34.
+Diamantino left Benfica at the end of the 1989–90 season, after appearing in just 15 league matches as the team won the Supertaça Cândido de Oliveira.
+He was also an unused substitute in their second European Cup loss in three years, against AC Milan, moving in the subsequent off-season to his first professional club Vitória F.C. where he played three more years, retiring at 33.

 International career

-At youth level, Diamantino represented Portugal in two competitions: the 1978 UEFA European Under-18 Championship, in Poland, and the 1979 FIFA World Youth Championship, in Japan, playing three games in each tournament.
-Diamantino earned 22 caps with five goals for the Portugal national team, his debut coming on 18 November 1981 in a 2–1 win against Scotland for the 1982 FIFA World Cup qualifiers.
-He represented the nation at both UEFA Euro 1984 and the 1986 World Cup; in the latter tournament, on 11 July, in a 1–3 group stage loss to Morocco, he played his last match and scored his last goal.
+At youth level, Diamantino represented Portugal in two competitions: the 1978 UEFA European Under-18 Championship in Poland and the 1979 FIFA World Youth Championship in Japan, playing three games in each tournament.
+He earned 22 caps with five goals for the full side, his debut coming on 18 November 1981 in a 2–1 win against Scotland for the 1982 FIFA World Cup qualifiers.
+He represented the nation at both UEFA Euro 1984 and the 1986 World Cup; in the latter tournament, in a 3–1 group stage loss to Morocco on 11 July, he appeared in his last match and scored his last goal.